J-Lembeck/J-Lembeck/README.md

 I'm a software engineering student starting its career as a software developer 🧩📱

- - Knowlodge: HTML, CSS, Javascript, PHP and ADVPL 🤓
+ - HTML, CSS, Javascript, PHP and ADVPL 🤓
  - Studying NodeJS and ReactJS 📚🔬

 <br>